-The authors sincerely thank the Co-Editor Hans-Georg Müller, Associate Editor, and two referees for their constructive suggestions and comments.
-We also express our gratitude to Yu-Chin Hsu for his helpful comments.
+The authors sincerely thank the co-editor Hans-Georg Müller, the associate editor, and two referees for their constructive suggestions and comments.
+We also thank Yu-Chin Hsu for his helpful comments.
 Chunrong Ai acknowledges the financial support from the National Natural Science Foundation of China through project 71873138.
 Lukang Huang acknowledges the financial support from the Renmin University of China.
 The present work constitutes part of her research study leading to her doctoral thesis.
-Zheng Zhang acknowledges the financial support from the National Natural Science Foundation of China through project 12001535, and the fund for building world-class universities (disciplines) of the Renmin University of China.
+Zheng Zhang acknowledges the financial support from the National Natural